Learning Center August 31, 2021

 Cameras tailored to your application

-Active Silicon offers a wide range of autofocus-zoom block cameras, including compact and cost-effective rolling shutter cameras and very light sensitive global shutter cameras with powerful zoom.
-Global shutter cameras include the Harrier 36x AF-Zoom Camera with several video output options e.g. LVDS, HD-SDI, USB and HDMI.
+Active Silicon offers a wide range of autofocus-zoom block cameras, including compact and cost-effective rolling shutter cameras and very light-sensitive global shutter cameras with powerful zoom.
+Global shutter Harrier cameras include models with 10x up to 36x optical zoom and several video output options e.g. LVDS, 3G/HD-SDI, USB, HDMI and Ethernet IP.

-Rolling shutter cameras start with the cost-effective Harrier 10x AF-Zoom up to the 40x AF-Zoom 3G-SDI, USB/HDMI and HDMI models, and, the latest addition, our 4K cameras.
+Rolling shutter cameras start with the cost-effective Harrier 10x AF-Zoom up to 55x zoom with 3G-SDI, USB/HDMI and Ethernet IP models, as well as 4K cameras.

 Find the camera that’s right for your system – contact us now to discuss your requirements and we’ll advise on the ideal components for your machine vision system.